 ISO: Depending on the available light with the majority of DSLR’s you should work around 400 or higher

 Shutter Speed: keep it high as the whale is moving and if you are on a boat, so are you.
-I usually try and use around 800th-1000th
+I usually try and use 800th-1000th

 Lens Choice: Long is great and I generally use a combination from 100mm to 500mm though humpback whales are naturally curious animals and often come close to boats where a wide angle lens is best.

-5-On an overcast day
+5- Photographing Humpback Whales on an overcast day

 If photographing on an overcast day, get up high and try excluding the sky as it is usually grey and washed out unless there’s dark storm clouds that can create a dramatic backdrop.

-6-Be in the moment
+6- Be in the moment

 Don’t delete on your outing.
-Firstly you waste precious time looking at images and you may miss that awesome shot and secondly it wastes precious battery power.
+Firstly you waste precious time looking at images and you may miss that awesome shot and secondly, it wastes precious battery power.

 Patience: You’ll need every ounce of this you can get.
 Mother Nature does not work to your timetable and these are creatures in the wild.